How To Make Vendakai Puli Kuzhambu?

 - Make tamarind extract by mashing the tamarind well with water and straining it.
 Set aside.

-- Heat a pan with 1 tbsp oil and fry the okra till it begins to brown.
+- Heat a pan with 1 tablespoon oil and fry the okra till it begins to brown.

 - Drain and set aside.

-- In the same pan, heat 1 tbsp oil.
+- In the same pan, heat 1 tablespoon oil.

 - Add shallot and garlic to this and fry till light brown.